A New Method to Simulate Dark Matter-Baryon Interactions and Application to an Isolated Disk Galaxy

 Because bar formation is known to drive gas inflows toward the galaxy center \citep{Fanali+2015}, it is important that we disentangle whether dark matter--baryon interactions or a possible bar is responsible for the increased concentration discussed in \Sec\ref{sec:morph}.
 To this end, we investigate whether a bar forms in this simulation.
 The strength of a bar can be quantified using the second Fourier mode:

 where $M_j$ is the mass of star particle $j$ and $\varphi_j$ is its azimuthal angle \citep{Beane+2023}.
 For every snapshot of the simulations, we compute the bar strength $b$ in 1 kpc bins of cylindrical radius up to $R = 15 \ {\rm kpc}$ and record the maximum over the bins. \Fig\ref{fig:bar_strength} shows the bar strength as a function of time, revealing that it evolves almost identically across all cross sections, reaching values above 0.2---a strong indicator for bar formation---within 300 Myr.
-In particular, during the period of bar formation (the first 300 Myr), we find no dependence of either the bar strength or speed of bar formation on cross section for these initial conditions.
+In particular, during this initial period of bar formation, we find no dependence of either the bar strength or the speed of bar formation on cross section for these initial conditions.

 Having convinced ourselves that formation of the bar is not affected by the presence or absence of dark matter--baryon interactions, we next isolate the dark matter--baryon effects from bar-driven inflows.
 To do this, we perform a set of simulations with the stellar disk frozen in place; since the stars do not move, they cannot form a bar.
 The enclosed mass profiles of the end states of these simulations are shown in \Fig\ref{fig:no_bar}.
-The results are very similar to the simulations without bar formation, indicating that dark matter--baryon interactions, and not bar formation, are driving gas and dark matter toward the center in this simulation.
-This does not mean that dark matter--baryon interactions have no effect on bar formation, and we believe this is an interesting question which merits future study.
+The results are very similar to the simulations with bar formation, indicating that dark matter--baryon interactions, and not bar formation, are driving gas and dark matter toward the center in this simulation.
+We emphasize that this does not mean that dark matter--baryon interactions have no effect on bar formation, and we consider this an interesting question that merits future study.